0xPolygonMiden/miden-base/docs/architecture/blockchain.md

    - State commitment from the current `Block`.
    - State updates from the current `Block`.

-The above can be performed by a verifier contract on Ethereum L1, the Polygon AggLayer, or a decentralized network of Miden nodes.
+The above can be performed by an arbitrary verifier (e.g., contract on Ethereum, Polygon AggLayer, decentralized network of Miden nodes).